badasswp/ai-plus-block-editor/readme.txt

 = ✨ Getting Started =

-1. To get started, you would need to have an API key from your API Provider (for e.g. Open AI).
-Visit any of the AI provider sites to get one.
+1. To get started, you would need to have an API key from your API Provider.
+For e.g. Open AI is <a href="https://platform.openai.com/api-keys">https://platform.openai.com/api-keys</a>.

 2. If you have gotten your API key, you should save it into your plugin options page.

 3. Make sure to enable the checkbox for your API Provider for e.g. <strong>Enable Open AI</strong> or any other as applicable to you.

-You can get a taste of how this works, by using the [demo](https://tastewp.com/create/NMS/8.0/6.7.0/ai-plus-block-editor/twentytwentythree?ni=true&origin=wp) link.
+You can get a taste of how this plugin works, by using the [demo](https://tastewp.com/create/NMS/8.0/6.7.0/ai-plus-block-editor/twentytwentythree?ni=true&origin=wp) link.

 = 🔌🎨 Plug and Play or Customize =